Covid-19 and child care: What the latest research says

 In September, the CDC published a small study of contact-tracing data collected from three child-care centers in Salt Lake City from April to July and found that a dozen children probably contracted the novel coronavirus at the facilities and went on to infect their family members.
 Transmission was also linked to two children who had confirmed asymptomatic cases.
 Outbreaks at two of the centers were traced to staff members who were exposed to covid-19 through their family members, but the source of the outbreak at the third facility was not identified, the researchers wrote.
 According to the report, all the programs had varying safety measures in place at the time.

 But a more recent study from researchers at Yale University, who surveyed more than 57,000 child-care workers in May and June, presented evidence that experts say can provide reassurance that risk-mitigation efforts could be effective in such environments.
-The national survey, which was published in the journal Pediatrics in October, found that child-care workers who continued to go to work during the early months of the pandemic, exposing themselves regularly to young children, did not have an increased risk of contracting the virus compared with those who stayed home — provided that safety measures were being strictly followed.
+The national survey, which was published in the journal Pediatrics, found that child-care workers who continued to go to work during the early months of the pandemic, exposing themselves regularly to young children, did not have an increased risk of contracting the virus compared with those who stayed home — provided that safety measures were being strictly followed.

 More than 90 percent of survey respondents who worked in facilities that stayed open reported practicing good hand hygiene among staff members and children, and frequently disinfecting indoor surfaces and fixtures.
 Other safety protocols included keeping group sizes small (an average of six children in home-based programs and cohorts of eight in centers), symptom screening and social distancing.